Ezequiel294/dotfiles/README.md

 ```bash
 ping google.com
 ```
 You won't have internet.
-This is because you have to enable and start networkmanager
+This is because you have to enable and start NetworkManager
 ```bash
 sudo systemctl enable NetworkManager
 ```